John-Kingham/quality-shares/README.md

 ### Deployment to Heroku

-The site can be deployed to the Internet using Heroku by following these steps (which assume you have a working PostgreSQL database and Cloudinary account):
+If you have a working PostgreSQL database and Cloudinary account, the site can be deployed to the Internet using Heroku by following these steps:

 1. Fork or clone this repository using the instructions above.
 1. If you cloned this repository, push your clone up to a remote repo on your GitHub account.